Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

-We end this section with some additional open questions.
-First, the complexity result about compression is stated in terms of the non-uniform complexity class $\avgUnitaryBQPpoly$.
-The main reason for this is that the upper bound (i.e., if $\DistUhlmann$ is easy, then compression is also easy) involves hardcoding some information that depends on the instance of the problem. \begin{openproblem} Can the assumptions in the upper bound result for compression (\Cref{thm:comp-compression}) be improved to be about uniform unitary complexity classes (namely, $\avgUnitaryBQP$)? \end{openproblem} This may require finding a new proof approach for the upper bound. \\

-In this section we considered two basic quantum Shannon theory tasks.
-There are many more that have been studied information-theoretically (including a whole family tree of them~\cite{abeyesinghe2009mother}), and one can ask about the complexity of each of these tasks. \begin{openproblem} What is the complexity of other quantum Shannon theory tasks, such as achieving capacity over a noisy channel, entanglement distillation, or quantum state redistribution? \end{openproblem} We remark that the problem of proving complexity lower bounds on entanglement distillation appears to be conceptually challenging as it requires reasoning about LOCC protocols.
+There are many more that have been studied information-theoretically (including a whole family tree of them~\cite{abeyesinghe2009mother}), and one can ask about the complexity of each of these tasks. \begin{openproblem} What is the complexity of other quantum Shannon theory tasks, such as achieving capacity over a noisy channel, entanglement distillation, or quantum state redistribution? \end{openproblem}